facjure/public-domain-poetry/README.md

 ```

-The platform will include scripts to help scholars, students, publishers, and developers working together to build an open poetry library for the web and print, together.
+This library will include scripts to help scholars, students, publishers, and developers working together to build an open poetry library for print and web, together.

 ## Poetrod-Platform

 Poetroid, an opensource platform written in [Clojure](www.clojure.org), is built to discover poetry together.
-Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified language, a unified api, and analytics.
+Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface).

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).